vapoursynth/vapoursynth/doc/api/vsscript.h.rst

         0 or efSetWorkingDir (see VSEvalFlags_).

         If *scriptFilename* is not NULL and efSetWorkingDir is passed, the working directory will be changed to *scriptFilename*'s directory prior to evaluating the script.

+        It is recommended to use efSetWorkingDir, so that relative paths in VapourSynth scripts work as expected.

     Restores the working directory before returning.